New Florida Law Impacts Condominium Associations

 Recap of SB 4-D

-SB 4-D puts in place the following safety and preventative measures which must be carefully considered by the Florida condominium associations.
+SB 4-D puts in place the following safety and preventative measures which must be carefully considered by Florida condominium associations.
 The new law requires additional and stringent inspections by licensed professionals and forbids the waiver of reserves for many condominium property components.
 In recognition of the expense and contracting necessary to implement these changes, the Legislature has provided a two-year period of compliance for many of the requirements.
 Following is a summary of several important items addressed in SB 4-D.

 Milestone Structural Inspections